alinnman/celestial-navigation/README.md

 ## 2. Making sights <a name="making-sights"></a>

 You create a sight with code like this (for the Sun).
-You specify data from your sextant and clock (chronometer).
+You specify data from your sextant and chronometer.
 You also add tabular data from the Nautical Almanac.
 This data is given from the current hour of the observation, and the next hour.
 (You don't have to enter linear factors etc. from the almanac).